What Are Bile Salts? Formation, Enterohepatic Circulation & Its Functions

 Bile salts are required for digestion and absorption of fats in the intestine.
-The functions of bile salts are:
+The functions of them are:

 1- Emulsification of Fats:

-Emulsification is the process by which the fat globules are broken down into minute droplets and made in the form of a milky fluid catted emulsion in small intestine, by the action of bile salts.
+Emulsification is the process by which the fat globules are broken down into minute droplets and made in the form of a milky fluid catted emulsion in small intestine, by the action of these salts.
 Lipolytic enzymes of Gl tract cannot digest the fats directly because the fats are insoluble in water due to the surface tension.
-Bile salts emulsify the fats by reducing the surface tension due to their detergent action.
+They emulsify the fats by reducing the surface tension due to their detergent action.
 Now the fats can be easily digested by lipolytic enzymes.